pnp/PnP-PowerShell/Documentation/Set-PnPListItem.md

 ```

 ### -SystemUpdate
-Updating item without updating the modified and modified by fields
+Update the item without creating a new version.

 ```yaml
 Type: SwitchParameter